BY PETER CAMERON, THE BADGER PROJECT

 Neither party responded to email requests for comment.

 Diane Hendricks, the Beloit-area “richest self-made woman in the world,” according to Forbes, regularly gives huge sums to Wisconsin Republicans.
-This year, the billionaire head of ABC Supply, a roofing, siding and windows distributor, already has donated nearly $2.5 million to the party.
-And Liz Uihlein, who co-founded the shipping supplies giant Uline with her husband Dick Uihlein, has given nearly $1 million to the party.
+This year, the billionaire head of ABC Supply, a roofing, siding and windows distributor, donated nearly $2.5 million to the party.
+And Liz Uihlein, who co-founded the shipping supplies giant Uline with her husband Dick Uihlein, gave $1 million to the party.

 “It’s outrageous that people can give six-figure, seven-figure donations to political parties.
 Not everyone has that capacity,” Rothschild said.
 “And it’s doubly ridiculous that people from outside of the state, who don’t even live here, can have such a huge influence as to what happens in this state.”